particle-iot/docs/src/content/datasheets/photon-datasheet.md

 When a ceramic capacitor is used at the input and the power is supplied by a wall adapter through long wires, a load step at the output can induce ringing at the input, VIN.
 At best, this ringing can couple to the output and be mistaken as loop instability.
 At worst, a sudden inrush of current through the long wires can potentially cause a voltage spike at VIN large enough to damage the part.
 </p>

 To avoid these voltage spikes, keep input wiring as short as possible.
 If long wires are unavoidable, it is advisable to add a 5.1V zener diode or similar transient suppression device from VIN to GND.
+Another technique is adding more capacitance to the input using an electrolytic capacitor.
+Please refer to [AN-88 by Linear](http://cds.linear.com/docs/en/application-note/an88f.pdf) for a good discussion on this topic.

 ### RF